 As a business seller you are obliged to inform your consumers about their right of withdrawal before the purchase.
 As a private seller you may voluntarily offer returns.
 Learn more about your return rights and obligations.

-Important: Even if you specify 'no returns accepted', the item could still be returned if the buyer opens an eBay Buyer Protection case because the item wasn't as described.
+Important: Even if you specify 'no returns accepted', the item could still be returned if the buyer opens a case because the item wasn't as described.
 Learn more about receiving a returned item and refunding your buyer.

 The minimum time frame that you can specify for your returns policy is 14 days.
 While this is a longer time frame than the 7-day cancellation period that applies under current UK and Irish distance selling rules, a 14-day returns period will be required under UK and Irish selling regulations that will become effective in June 2014.